nlguillemot/rock-n-roll-soul/README.md

 ##Animation Editing

 This game supports simple tiled animations.
 Animations are defined in two pieces: A sprite sheet (.png) and a file describing it (.anim).
+Both of these files should reside in the "assets" folder. .anim files are plain text.
+Open them in a program like notepad or gedit.

 The recommended program to create sprite sheets is aseprite: http://www.aseprite.org/